DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Validate your ENV vars before starting the server.

-1. Use [helmetJS](https://helmetjs.github.io) to protect your app.

-   You can use the [fastify-helmet](https://github.com/fastify/fastify-helmet) plugin.

 1. Add [openAPI](https://www.openapis.org/) v3 documentation to your app.

    You can use the [fastify-swagger](https://github.com/fastify/fastify-swagger) plugin to generate the documentation.